JPVenson/DataAccess/README.md

 The lib contains a small Linq Provider ( WIP ) this feature is very basic and will not be complete implemented.

+DbAccessLayer

+This is the Main class that is used to calculate everything.

+USAGE:

+		var layer = new DbAccessLayer(DbTypes.MsSql, "ConnectionString");
+		List<Foo> foos = layer.Select<Foo>();

+This will Create a DB connection, Enumerate all propertys or call a factory, to create a Select Statement, then execute this statement and load the propertys back into the object via reflection or Factory.